 The National Principles are designed to be used by government and non-government organisations involved in addressing coercive control.
 The National Principles will also be a tool to support greater community awareness of coercive control.
 By improving awareness of coercive control, the National Principles will inform more effective responses to family and domestic violence and promote more consistent and safer outcomes for victim-survivors.

-We have developed a range of supporting resources to accompany the National Principles, including a fact sheet and videos, and a primary resource for healthcare practitioners to recognise and respond to coercive control.
+We have developed a range of supporting resources to accompany the National Principles, including a fact sheet and videos, and resources for healthcare practitioners to recognise and respond to coercive control.

-We will release a second tranche of materials later this year, including resources for First Nations peoples, language translations, further fact sheets and a secondary resource for healthcare practitioners.
+We are also developing a second tranche of materials, which will include resources for First Nations peoples, language translations and further fact sheets.

 Understanding coercive control – fact sheet and videos